Saving energy at home

 - Wash your clothes in cold water - you can save approximately $35 each year off your power bill.

 - Replace your lights with LED bulbs as these use the least amount of electricity.
-You may be able to replace your halogen downlights under the Energy Savings Scheme.

 - Don't overheat.
 Ideally, you should keep rooms at a conformable 18-21 degrees in winter, as every one degree increase in temperature can increase the heating component of your power bill by up to ten per cent.

 There are a range of energy rebates and incentives that the NSW Government is offering to help reduce energy in your home and your electricity bills.

 By accessing these rebates and discounts, you can cut back on your energy use, save on power bills and help the environment.

 The NSW Government is trialing a new way to help people on low incomes reduce their electricity bills and provide them with access to affordable clean energy by offering free three kilowatt solar systems.
 The program aims to improve energy affordability by helping households unlock long term savings on their electricity bills.

 To qualify for the Solar for Low Income Households Trial Program, Eurobodalla Shire homeowners must hold a valid pensioner concession card or Department of Veterans Affairs’ Gold Card and be in receipt of the Low Income Household Rebate.